nhs-england-tools/repository-template/README.md

 # Repository Template

 Start with an overview or a brief description of what the project is about and what it does.

-There is an expectation that each file of this repository template is concise and self-documented.
+For example -

+Welcome to our repository template designed to streamline your project setup!
+This robust template provides a reliable starting point for your new projects, covering an essential tech stack and encouraging best practices in documenting.

+This repository template aims to foster a user-friendly development environment by ensuring that every included file is concise and adequately self-documented.
+By adhering to this standard, we can promote increased clarity and maintainability throughout your project's lifecycle.
+Bundled within this template are resources that pave the way for seamless repository creation.
+Our supported tech stack includes:

+- Terraform
+- Python
+- Node.js

+Make use of this repository template to expedite your project setup and enhance your productivity right from the get-go.
+Enjoy the advantage of having a well-structured, self-documented project that reduces overhead and increases focus on what truly matters - coding!

 ## Table of Contents